stowball/rwd.images.js/README.md

 </body>
 ```

-At it's simplest, that's it!
+At its simplest, that's it!

 ##### So what's this doing?